benbovy/PyGChem/README.md

 PyGChem
 =======

-PyGCHem is a high-level, user-friendly Python interface to the GEOS-Chem Model, a global 3-D chemical transport model (CTM) for atmospheric composition.
+PyGChem is a high-level, user-friendly Python interface to the GEOS-Chem Model, a global 3-D chemical transport model (CTM) for atmospheric composition.